Post Covid-19 Working for Beauty Pro’s

 Make sure you are aware of how the infection can be transmitted

 There is absolutely no way that you can protect yourself and your clients if you bury your head in the sand and don’t learn as much as you can about how the Covid-19 (among other infections) can be transmitted.
 Invest in the correct sterilisation, disinfection and sanitation methods to prevent and control coronavirus.
-If you are feeling anxious about going back to work its a great idea to take an accredited course on the PREVENTION OF CORONA VIRUS.
+If you are feeling anxious about going back to work its a great idea to take an accredited course on Hygiene Standards.
 You will return to work with confidence knowing you are up-to-date with the latest Health + Safety Covid-19 Working Guidelines.

 Personal Protective Equipment is going to become a key part of protecting yourself against Covid-19 as well as protecting your clients.
 It is vital that you learn which PPE is right for you to wear.
 At the least you will need gloves and a mask, however, you may also want to think about visors and Perspex screens too, should you think that they will work better for your business.